 6. Unless defined otherwise in the following paragraphs, words which have been defined in the College’s Charter, Statutes or Ordinances shall (unless the context requires otherwise), bear the same meaning in this Ordinance.
 Rules of Interpretation applying to the Charter, Statutes or Ordinances (and in particular those contained in Ordinance A1), shall apply.
 The words and phrases “other”, “including” and “in particular” shall not limit the generality of any preceding words, or be construed as being limited to the same class as the preceding words where a wider construction is possible

 7. The following terms and abbreviations shall, save where the context requires otherwise, have the meanings indicated below wherever they occur in this Ordinance:

-f.
-"Chief Financial Officer” refers to the College’s Chief Financial Officer (as opposed to any Departmental officers with a similar designation, or any such officer of a Subsidiary Company or of the Imperial College Union).
-Functions required to be performed by the Chief Financial Officer may, in his absence, be fulfilled by the College Secretary & Registrar, the Director of Financial Management, the Director of Financial Services & Procurement or such other College Officer as the President may from time to time determine;

 g.
+“Chief Financial Officer” refers to the College’s Chief Financial Officer (as opposed to any Departmental officers with a similar designation, or any such officer of a Subsidiary Company or of the Imperial College Union);

-"Director of Financial Management" refers to the College’s Director of Financial Management (as opposed to any Departmental officers with a similar designation, or any such officer of a Subsidiary Company or of the Imperial College Union).
-Functions required to be performed by the Director of Financial Management may, in his absence, be fulfilled by the Director of Financial Services & Procurement, the Chief Financial Officer, the College Secretary & Registrar or other such College Officer as the President may from time to time determine;
+h.
+“Director of Finance” refers to the College’s Director of Finance (as opposed to any Departmental officers with a similar designation, or any such officer of a Subsidiary Company or of the Imperial College Union);

 i.
 “College Officer” has the meaning ascribed by Ordinance D3;